charliewilliams/Larkhall-site/content/works/sywm/index.md

 # “Absolutely lovely”
             — Scala Radio

+# “Soulful, richly layered mini works of art.
+It's rare I listen to an album like this and from the first play through love every single track.
+9/10”
+            — Nick Smithson, Review Graveyard

+# “Not only beautifully captivating, but also filled with sonic illustration, of meaning without words, a technological statement of the profound.
+8.5/10”
+            — Liverpool Sound (Ian Hall)

 Featuring lockdown collaborations with Jay Chakravorty, Jo Quail, Jim Cornick, Beth Porter, Emma Hooper, Ben Mortimer, and Alex Pearson.

 Recorded at Real World Studios, Steinway Recording, and Twigmore Hall.